labdaddy/Labs-aand-resources/README.md

-## LOTS OF RESOURCES, see indivivual pages for more detail
+## LOTS OF RESOURCES, see individual pages for more detail